 San Blas Island school in Panama.
 Your assistance is welcomed

-in providing reading glasses, tooth brushes and school supplies for villagers in Panama's San Blas Islands in 2017.
+in providing tooth brushes, school books and supplies for villagers in Vanuatu in 2019.

 with the least amount of plastic as possible as there are no possibilities